What is ADHD and how to treat it?

 How to treat ADHD

 ADHD is a neurological disorder, therefore, it’s important to recognise that there is no such thing as a “cure.”
 There are, however, many available options for helping a child to manage their symptoms and improve their outcome.
-However, try to be mindful that as ADHD manifests slightly differently in everyone that has it, there is no such thing as a one-cure-fits-all approach.
+However, try to be mindful that as it manifests slightly differently in everyone that has it, there is no such thing as a one-cure-fits-all approach.

 Whether or not to treat your child’s symptoms with medication can be a scary choice to make, especially considering the number of available medications.
 However, medication is often a necessary factor in the treatment of ADHD.
 Therefore, it is important to thoroughly discuss your child’s symptoms as well as your concerns with your GP in order to get an understanding of each medication and its function.
 The American Psychological Association (APA) supports the use of medication for the treatment of ADHD as there have been many large-scale studies which examined their efficacy.